benjamib/benjamib.github.io/_projects/Project2.md

 layout: project
 title: "Bridge"
 date: 2016-08-17
-tag: "Molecule"
+type: "Molecule"
-description: "Build a real life bridge made of concrete steel and other awesome materials.
-Impress your friends with your incredible civil engineering skills"
+description: "Build a real life bridge made of concrete steel and other awesome materials."
+time: "50h"
+difficulty: "Hard"
 ---

 Well.
 Finally got around to putting this old website together.
 Neat thing about it - powered by [Jekyll](http://jekyllrb.com)